decenomy/DSW/doc/MESCAL.md

     "type": "condition", // Optional
     "role": "if-condition",
     "name": "My-If-Condition", // Optional
-    "true": [
+    "expressions": [
         {
             "required": true,
-            "type": "basic", // Optional if the name is unique "name": "My-Lock-Time", // all the inputs are given in the basic json object declaration.
+            "type": "basic", // Optional if the name is unique "name": "My-Number-2",
         },
         {
+            "required": false,
+            "type": "basic", // Optional if the name is unique "name": "My-Check-Signature-Verification",
+        },
+    ],
+    "true": [
+        {
             "required": true,
-            "type": "basic", // Optional if the name is unique "name": "My-Check-Signature-Verification", // all the inputs are given in the basic json object declaration.
+            "type": "basic", // Optional if the name is unique "name": "My-Lock-Time",
         },
         {
             "required": true,
-            "type": "basic",
-            "name": "My-Number-1",
+            "type": "basic", // Optional if the name is unique "name": "My-Number-1",
         },
     ],
     "false": [
         {
             "required": true,
-            "type": "basic",
+            "type": "basic", // Optional if the name is unique "name": "My-Hash160",
-            "name": "My-Number-2",
         },
     ],
 }